 Michael has worked on litigation in federal district courts, the Patent Trial and Appeal Board, and the International Trade Commission.
 In addition to litigation matters, Michael advises clients on issues including standard-essential patents and licensing.
-His experience covers a range of technical fields, including image sensor technology, consumer entertainment devices, network architectures and devices, ridesharing services.
+His experience covers a range of technical fields, including semiconductor devices, image sensor technology, consumer entertainment devices, network architectures and devices, ridesharing services.

 Michael also maintains a pro bono practice spanning various areas of the law, including wrongful conviction, immigration, adoption, and copyright infringement